jbbalderas/100-days-of-code/log.md

   ```

-**Thoughts** I Decided to power through all the necessary fundamentals or all the related topics or concepts that's available on all of my resources.
-So far my progress is somehow slow because I think I have wasted alot of time today, but still I commend myself today.
-Although, I also know that there's so much more left to study so better maximize the time alloted.
-Way back before on my internship, I also tried to study (I mean watch) all the tutorials but dreaded all the exercise or assignments provided.
+**Thoughts** I decided to power through all the necessary fundamentals or all the related topics or concepts that's available on all of my resources.
+So far my progress is somehow slow because I think I have wasted alot of time today (those extended breaks), but still I commend myself today.
+Although, I also know that there's so much more left to study, so better maximize the time alloted tomorrow.
+Way back before on my internship, I also tried to study (I mean watch) all the tutorials but dreaded all the exercises or assignments provided.
 Now it's the opposite, I decided to power through all the assignments for better learning.
-Knowing bits of learning how to learn really help.
+Knowing bits of learning how to learn really helps.
 Today I feel determined to continue. #deliberatePractice

 **Link(s) to work** Same as day 5